 Rideau Canal Skateway

 Rideau Canal Skateway is considered one of the quintessential winter places to visit in Ontario.
-Every winter season, this UNESCO World Heritage Site plays host to thousands of visitors ready to put their feet to use.
+Every winter season, this UNESCO World Heritage Site hosts thousands of visitors ready to put their feet to use.

 Tie your skates and glide around downtown Ottawa for the best stretch of the rink.
-Skaters here zoom past many of the iconic landmarks entrenched in Canadian history in a unique way.
+Skaters here zoom past many of the iconic landmarks uniquely entrenched in Canadian history.
 Perhaps my favourite part of the downtown section of the canal is the opportunity to enjoy some delicacies from one of the kiosks here.

 Top of the list is the Ottawa Winterlude*, a festival with something for everyone.
 For two weeks, attendants participate in ski racing, ice sculpting competitions, dancing parties and more.

 Another activity you can’t miss is the Gatineau Loppet, a cross-country ski event with several races.
-Annually, over 2,000 skiers take part — and you can also join in on the fun as anyone can register for it.
+Annually, over 2,000 skiers participate — and you can join in on the fun as anyone can register for it.
 Set up on the sides and watch the racers zoom down the slopes if you aren’t ready to compete in the competition.